-They are called high-pressure injection injuries and you really do not want to Google Image Search them.
+They are called high-pressure injection injuries and you an do not want to Google Image Search them.
 You just might lose your lunch if you do.

 Most common in the extremities, high-pressure injection injuries bubble up the skin, lacerating and often stripping it off, much like a butcher strips off flesh.

 Avoid this by treating paint sprayers, power washers, and air compressors just like firearms.
 Never place any part of your body or anyone else's in front of the nozzle.

 04 of 06

 "Creative" Electrical Wiring and Rogue Currents Might Get You